Mean field games master equations: from discrete to continuous state space: Introduction

-The main difference with the other works on numerical methods for MFGs is that our strategy to show the convergence is based on the master equations of the discrete and continuos MFGs.
-One of the main results is to provide a convergence rate for the approximation, which is a new result for numerical methods for MFGs, to the best of our knowledge.
 The approach of this paper is twofold.
 In a first time, we study MFG without common noise.
-We first establish that given a classical solution of the limit master equation, a rather direct approach yields a rate of convergence for both the value of the MFG (the master equation) and the optimal trajectories (Thm. \ref{thm:conv:Un} and \ref{thm:conv:traj}).
-We then present a less restrictive approach, without considering directly the master equation, which uses just the system of characteristics (the MFG system) and the monotonicity and which allows to prove a convergence rate for both the value of the MFG and the trajectories at the equilibrium (Thm. \ref{thm:conv5}).
+We first consider the case in which there exists classical solutions to the master equations, and establish a rate of convergence for both the value of the MFG (the master equation) and the optimal trajectories (Thm. \ref{thm:conv:Un} and \ref{thm:conv:traj}).
+The method employed to prove these results is inspired by the stability argument for forward-backward systems also used in \cite{cardaliaguet2019master}.
+We then present a less restrictive approach, without considering directly the master equation which may not have a smooth solution.
+In this case, we use just the system of characteristics (the MFG system) and the monotonicity and prove a convergence rate for both the value of the MFG and the trajectories at the equilibrium (Thm. \ref{thm:conv5}); indeed, we establish a rate for the convergence of the MFG systems, by exploiting mainly their stability under monotonicity.
 Notably, the convergence rate we obtain is worse in case there is no smooth solution to the master equation.
 We remark also that the non-degeneracy of the independent noise (in other words, the presence of the laplacian) is crucial to obtain a convergence rate.
 Along the way, we show a convergence rate for a Markov chain approximation of a diffusion, which we believe might be of independent interest and thus is presented in the Appendix \ref{appendixA} (Prop. \ref{lem:7}).